 Muir Woods and Frank Valley Roads Parking Restrictions & Muir Woods National Monument Reservations

-The County of Marin is working with the National Parks Service (NPS) on parking restrictions along Muir Wood and Frank Valley roads, and parking restriction associated with the reservation system for Muir Woods National Monument.
+- DPW is working with NPS on parking restrictions along Muir Woods and Frank Valley roads, and parking restriction associated with the reservation system for Muir Woods National Monument.
 A 2015 Memorandum of Understanding detailed the management of parking, access, and implementation of a NPS reservation system.

-Subscribe to be notified of Muir Woods updates
+- Subscribe to be notified of Muir Woods updates

 Sir Francis Drake Boulevard Improvements in Point Reyes National Seashore

-The Federal Highway Administration Central Federal Lands Highway Division (CFLHD), in cooperation with Marin County and the National Park Service (NPS), announces the availability for public review and comment of the Supplemental Environmental Assessment/Subsequent Initial Study (SEA/SIS) for Sir Francis Drake Boulevard Road Improvements.
-The SEA/SIS meets CFLHD's obligations as the lead agency for this project under the National Environmental Policy Act (NEPA) and Marin County's obligations under the California Environmental Quality Act (CEQA).
+- The Subsequent Environmental Assessment with a finding of no significant impact and the Supplemental Initial Study with mitigated negative declaration are available here.
+The SEA/SIS meets CFLHD's obligations for this project under the National Environmental Policy Act (NEPA) and Marin County's obligations under the California Environmental Quality Act (CEQA).

-- Environmental Subsequent Study – PUBLIC COMMENT PERIOD OPEN NOW
+- Environmental Subsequent Study – Summer 2018

 - Finalize Mitigation Plans & Permits – Summer 2018